Lowlands

 From the blacks!

 How does Lowland change if you play from the black tees?
 Like most Villages Executive courses, you get to play more of the clubs in your bag if you play from the blacks.
-The most notable change is to #4, 6 & 9: The tee box on #4 is often set to the far left making it a completely different approach.
+The most notable change is on #4, 6 & 9: The tee box on #4 is often set to the far left making it a completely different approach.
 A large bunker on the left side now requires a perfect drop shot. #6 just becomes longer and even more of a boogeyman for me – a bogey is my goal from this boogeyman from the back tees!
 And at 182 yards, the extra distance on #9 means your target practice to hit the right side of the green becomes far more difficult.
 But I love playing Lowlands from the blacks as I use 7 different clubs off the tees!

 Go Green!